kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

 ## AWS OTEL Collector and TraceId specifics

 Currently, there is no mechanism to properly convert TraceId from W3C context into the AWS TraceId format.
 Because of that, your application should emit traces with ids of the format compatible with AWS TraceId.
-In order to do that, you can use one of the available ADOT SDKs:
+In order to do that, you can use one of the available ADOT(AWS Distro for OpenTelemetry) SDKs:
 * [Go](https://aws-otel.github.io/docs/getting-started/go-sdk)
 * [Java](https://aws-otel.github.io/docs/getting-started/java-sdk)
 * [JavaScript](https://aws-otel.github.io/docs/getting-started/javascript-sdk)